 The architects came up with a creative security solution: the picture perforation pattern is more open at children's height, while densely perforated at adult heights of 4' to 6' — ensuring that young students have greater visibility while adults will have greater difficulty seeing into the open air school commons.

 Passive Security in Architecture

 The necessity of security is so intertwined in the history of the built environment that it may go back back to the roots of why we want to build in the first place.
-From the age-old castle typology, to the hill-forts that preceded them, architecture has served to secure and protect since its earliest beginnings.If you're designing a building for security, its important to think about how your design's defenses can be met sustainably — and to also consider how these measures can be achieved without negatively impacting regular citizens.
-These are the challenges which passive security aims to solve: protecting people without most people realizing it and without the ongoing maintenance and energy costs that traditional security entails.
+From the age-old castle typology to the earliest hill-forts, architecture has served to secure and protect since its humble beginnings.If you're designing a building for security, it's important to think about how your design's defenses can be met sustainably — and to also consider how these measures can be achieved without antagonizing its inhabitants.
+These are the challenges which passive security aims to solve: quietly protecting people — and without the ongoing maintenance and energy costs that traditional security entails.